 Again, almost too good to be true.

-It's even more impressive considering Lillard has scored the second-most points in the clutch this season.
-As you can see in the table below, the only player who has scored more clutch points is Zach LaVine and the only player who can come close to matching his efficiency is James Harden.
+It's even more impressive considering Lillard has scored the most points in the clutch this season.
+As you can see in the table below, the only other player who has scored more than 100 clutch points is Zach LaVine and the only high volume scorer who can come close to matching Lillard's efficiency is James Harden.

-So not only is Lillard a couple of field goals away from leading the league in clutch scoring, he's basically been the league's most efficient scorer with the game on the line.
+So not only is Lillard leading the league in clutch scoring, he's basically been the league's most efficient scorer with the game on the line.

 The Blazers have needed almost all of those points from Lillard, too.
-According to NBA.com, 16 of their 39 games to this point of the season have been decided in the clutch.
-They're 12-4 in those games, tying them with the Los Angeles Lakers for the second-most clutch wins in the league.
-Only the Philadelphia 76ers (13) have more.
+According to NBA.com, 22 of their 39 games to this point of the season have been decided in the clutch.
+They're 16-6 in those games, tying them with the Brooklyn Nets and Philadelphia 76ers for the most clutch wins in the league.

 Especially lately, when the Blazers have been without two key contributors in CJ McCollum and Jusuf Nurkic due to injury, Lillard has come up big time and time again.